 This morning, despite compelling testimony from physicians, medical school students, representatives of religious and women’s rights organizations and Planned Parenthood of Indiana (PPIN), two dangerous anti-women’s health bills passed out of the Senate’s Health and Provider Services committee: Senate Bill 489 and Senate Bill 371.

-SB489 – Certification forms before an abortion: This bill requires physicians to give extensive (and sometimes inaccurate) printed information to a woman seeking an abortion.
-This bill is simply another barrier to safe and legal abortion – and it's amazing to think that since 1995 five laws have already been enacted regarding so-called "informed consent."
+SB489 – Certification forms before an abortion: This bill requires physicians to give extensive (and sometimes inaccurate) information to a woman seeking an abortion.
+This bill is simply another barrier to safe and legal abortion – because since 1995 there are already an amazing 5 redundant laws in place regarding informed consent.

 Two-thirds of women who get an abortion already have children.
 We’re pretty sure they know a LITTLE more about pregnancy than the male legislator who authored this redundant bill.